Scalable Estimation of Multinomial Response Models with Random Consideration Sets: Abstract

 \section{Abstract}

-A standard assumption in the fitting of unordered multinomial response models for $J$ mutually exclusive nominal categories, on cross-sectional or longitudinal data, is that the responses arise from the same set of $J$ categories between subjects.
-However, when responses measure a choice made by the subject, it is more appropriate to assume that the distribution of multinomial responses is conditioned on a subject-specific consideration set, where this consideration set is drawn from the power set of $\{1,2,\ldots,J\}$.
-Because the cardinality of this power set is exponential in $J$, estimation is infeasible in general.
-In this paper, we provide an approach to overcoming this problem.
-A key step in the approach is a probability model over consideration sets, based on a general representation of probability distributions on contingency tables.
-Although the support of this distribution is exponentially large, the posterior distribution over consideration sets given parameters is typically sparse, and is easily sampled as part of an MCMC scheme that iterates sampling of subject-specific consideration sets given parameters, followed by parameters given consideration sets.
-The effectiveness of the procedure is documented in simulated longitudinal data sets with $J=100$ categories and real data from the cereal market with $J=73$ brands.
+A common assumption in the fitting of unordered multinomial response models for $J$ mutually exclusive categories is that the responses arise from the same set of $J$ categories across subjects.
+However, when responses measure a choice made by the subject, it is more appropriate to condition the distribution of multinomial responses on a subject-specific consideration set, drawn from the power set of $\{1,2,\ldots,J\}$.
+This leads to a mixture of multinomial response models governed by a probability distribution over the $J^{\ast} = 2^J -1$ consideration sets.
+We introduce a novel method for estimating such generalized multinomial response models based on the fundamental result that any mass distribution over $J^{\ast}$ consideration sets can be represented as a mixture of products of $J$ component-specific inclusion-exclusion probabilities.
+Moreover, under time-invariant consideration sets, the conditional posterior distribution of consideration sets is sparse.
+These features enable a scalable MCMC algorithm for sampling the posterior distribution of parameters, random effects, and consideration sets.
+Under regularity conditions, the posterior distributions of the marginal response probabilities and the model parameters satisfy consistency.
+The methodology is demonstrated in a longitudinal data set on weekly cereal purchases that cover $J = 101$ brands, a dimension substantially beyond the reach of existing methods.